 - Relating information on the use of a single drug or treatment to the real world.

 The first two points will be covered in future blogs.
 Here and in the second blog, I’m concentrating on guidelines and their use.

 The National Centre for Heath and Care Education [NICE] in England produces guidance, standards, indicators and evidence services covering health and social care.
 It’s not just about medicines.
 There’s a massive amount of trusted information on their web site, which covers:

 - Service delivery, organisation and staffing

 To get a feel for this one place to start is the NICE Pathways, where you can browse the topics, pick one and have the information presented in a diagram, where you can click on the headings for more information.

 Recently there has been a move away from producing guidelines on a single illness or condition to a more holistic person based approach.
 This better reflects the complexities of real life, where it would often be a luxury to have just one illness with no complicating factors.
 NICE guidance on medicines optimisation, multi-morbidity clinical assessment and management, and patient experience in adult NHS services are good examples.

 In addition NICE produces a document on Key Therapeutic Topics as part of the NICE Medicines and Prescribing Programme.
-This is a 128 page document covering 11 topics.
-In the next part of this blog I look at three of these topics, and summarise the key messages.
-The topics are:
+This is a 128 page document covering 11 topics in all and is reviewed and refreshed annually.

-Steve is a nurse prescriber and NICE Medicines and Prescribing Programme Associate.
+Steve is a nurse prescriber, Head of Medicines and Prescribing for @MedicinegGov and NICE Medicines and Prescribing Programme Associate

 Or email email@example.com